al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 ## How?

+Given a certain problem, its all about using data to generate new knowledge, that adresses the given problem.

 ### Tasks

 In practice the data analyst tasks are:

-- Revealing the facts, insights not known before.
+- Revealing the facts, knowledge not known before.
 - Optimization, once you know the facts you try to optimize them, AB testing. (the hypothesis are domain specific).
 - Monitoring, keep observing the updated performance and optimization results.
 - Estimating / Predicting Future, by observing the past.
 - Defining whats important to keep an eye on, the KPIs. (this is domain specific).
 - Telling a Story, communicating the findings and recommendations.

-### The Process

-What are you trying to do ?
-What is the goal, once that is clear, then:

-Baseline - where you are now?

-- what KPI’s are important to look at given the goal?
-Learn the domain, ask the big scope questions: what is the purpose of this?
-Why this exists?
-What do i need to look at to know the end goal is improving?
-- Do I have this data ?
-Need to add more instrumentation ?
-- Setup reports / dashboards

-Formulate hypothesis on what to change to get to the goal

-- play with the data, to came up with theories and hypothesis to test, try correlations, plot, visualize, from different angles, maybe use also external data if possible

-Test (A/B test)

-- do a change and see its impact on the KPI’s.
-- output a story, communicate, put in slides if needed, the results

-Iterate

-- Go back to Baseline and start again.
-We using the right KPI’s ? (often the 1st ones are not great)
-- more hypothesis, more tests (once in a while might find something worthwhile … )

 ### The Data Analysis Stack

-Data Stack: Collecting data, Finding Insights and then Telling a good story around it.
+Data Stack: Collecting data, Finding insights and then telling a good story around it.

 1. Collecting data: requires a mix of technical and analytical: by knowing comprehensively the technical details of how tool works, designing a instrumentation solution to allow useful analysis.
 3. Finding Insights: Look into the data, explore, identify trends, find the  most interesting actionable bits.